Put a boost in your beauty step – here’s how to get smoother skin & shinier hair.

 Exfoliate body every week.

 Dr. Rodan suggests doing the deed weekly to slough away the dead skin cells that dull your full body.
 Our Mocha Body Sugar Scrub creates a beautiful skin surface and hydrated finish.
+Face exfoliants that are gentle put done weekly are key to a regenerated smooth surface.

 - Detox with chelators.
 “Our skin absorbs heavy toxins daily, that can diminish the health and beauty of skin,” Dr. Gross says.
 A serum with chelators, such as Nourishing Night Serum, counteracts these effects.
 “Chelators are a class of ingredients that detoxify existing buildup and prevent new damage,” Dr. Gross explains.